 Q11.
 How many times per year should a program administer the DECA-P2?
 Is there recommended timing for administration?

-Because the DECA ratings on based on the child’s behavior in the past 4 weeks, the minimum amount of time that must elapse before the pretest and the posttest is four weeks so that you will be basing the posttest on a separate sample of the child’s behavior.
+Because the DECA ratings are based on the child’s behavior in the past four weeks, the minimum amount of time that must elapse between administrations is four weeks, so that you will be basing the rating on a separate sample of the child’s behavior.
 However, most programs do not have the time or human resources to complete a DECA rating every four weeks.
 Consequently, our best practice model calls for three DECA ratings during a school year.
-The first would typically occur in early to mid-October after the child has been in the program for at least four weeks.
+The first would typically occur in early to mid October after the child has been in the program for at least four weeks.
 This assessment is usually used to develop a plan to promote the child’s protective factors.
 The second rating occurs mid-year, often in late January.
 This rating is used to obtain feedback on whether the strategies are having their desired effect in promoting the child’s resilience.
 If the DECA scores are increasing, you can continue with the same plan.
 If, however, the scores on the DECA are not improving, you have an opportunity to try different strategies.
 The third and last rating occurs near the end of the school year and is used to evaluate and document overall progress across the program year.
-Of course, if you have sufficient time you could administer the DECA more frequently, perhaps every two months.
+Of course, if you have sufficient time, you could administer the DECA more frequently, perhaps every two months.
 For most programs, however, three times a year is a practical and useful model.

 Q12.
 How should my staff interpret the terms Never / Rarely / Occasionally / Frequently / Very Frequently when responding to the assessment items?